PROCEEDINGS OF

 John F. McGuigan Jr, Independent Scholar.
 Paper.

-throughout Italy with two of America’s most prominent artists;
+two of America’s most prominent artists; having been

 ultimately, having been buried in the famous “English